BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 > The bit 729 was chosen randomly and has no special meaning.
 >
 > Even if the LSP-server only implements a part of the spec they
 > MAY set the feature-flag.
-Clients SHOULD user `lsps0.list_protocols`
+Clients SHOULD use `lsps0.list_protocols`
 > to inspect which part of the spec a server supports.

 ### LSPS Specification Support Query